loryanstrant/Sendspin-client/README.md

+# Evolution from this solution
+I have archived this repo as a fellow community contributor has leveraged and evolved from the foundation of my solution considerably, and created a far more versatile and powerful feature set.
+Check it out here: https://github.com/trudenboy/sendspin-bt-bridge

+I will be switching to it myself. :-)

 # Sendspin Docker Client

 A Docker-based Sendspin client with Bluetooth speaker support and web-based configuration interface.
 Perfect for running on headless systems like Raspberry Pi or Home Assistant installations.